hapijs/hapi/docs/Reference.md

 Parameterized paths are processed by matching the named parameters to the content of the incoming request path at that path segment.
 For example, '/book/{id}/cover' will match '/book/123/cover' and `request.params.id` will be set to `'123'`.
 Each path segment (everything between the opening '/' and the closing '/' unless it is the end of the path) can only include one named parameter.
+A parameter can cover the entire segment ('/{param}') or part of the segment ('/file.{ext}').

- An optional '?' suffix following the parameter name indicates an optional parameter (only allowed if the parameter is at the ends of the path).
+ An optional '?' suffix following the parameter name indicates an optional parameter (only allowed if the parameter is at the ends of the path or only covers part of the segment as in '/a{param?}/b').
 For example, the route '/book/{id?}' matches '/book/'.

 ```javascript
 var getAlbum = function () {